Deesingh92/Savage-MMA-Gym/README.md

 ##### As a Frequent User, I want to check to see if there are any new workshops.

-    - The user would already be comfortable with the website layout and can easily click the workshop page.
+    - The user would already be comfortable with the website layout and can easily click the classes page.

 #####  As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the class timetable, website workshops or events.

-    - At the bottom of every page their is a footer which content is consistent throughout all pages. in the center of the footer there is a form where the user can "Subscribe to our Newsletter" and are prompted to Enter their email address.
-      There is a "Join " button just underneath of the input field which is located close to the field and can easily be distinguished.
+    -  There is a "Join " button just underneath of the input field which is located close to the field and can easily be distinguished.

 ## Deployment:

 ### Inception:

- + this project was created using Code Institute template from GitHub:
+ + This project was created using Code Institute template from GitHub:

  + After the creation of the project, I rename it as : Savage-MMA-Gym.

  + In order to push this project from GitPod to Github I used a set of git commands on the terminal:

  - git status  - Check the status of the repository and see if there were any changes in files

 - git add .  - Add the files that were modified/created, so we can commit it